IWANDETO/alx-low_level_programming/README.md

-This is a Readme file for Alx-low-level programming repo
+This is a Readme file for C Variables Directory